 After the physician completes the full three-year Conrad 30 service obligation, these restrictions fall away.
 At that point, the physician may generally change employers or practice locations freely, including to positions outside underserved areas, subject only to standard H-1B transfer rules.

-Some physicians pursue an EB-2 National Interest Waiver (NIW) strategy while completing their Conrad 30 service obligation as part of long-term planning.
+Some physicians pursue an EB-2 National Interest Waiver (NIW) while completing their Conrad 30 service obligation as part of long-term immigration planning.

 Filing an NIW petition does not waive, shorten, or replace the Conrad 30 service requirement.
-The physician must still complete the full three years of full-time clinical service at the approved worksite, even if an NIW petition is approved and filing an immigrant petition does not itself violate Conrad 30 compliance.
+The physician must still complete the full three years of qualifying clinical service at the approved worksite, even if an NIW immigrant petition is approved.

 Completion of the full three-year service obligation is critical.
 After the obligation is satisfied, physicians typically gain greater flexibility to change employers or practice locations and are generally treated as having been counted against the H-1B cap, and often pursue long-term immigration options, including employer-sponsored permanent residence or EB-2 NIW-based green card processing.